Over 50 Ukrainian POWs killed in explosion at Russian-controlled prison in Donetsk

-An attack on a Russian-controlled prison in the town of Olenivka, Donetsk Oblast, killed at least 53 Ukrainian POWS and injured 75 on July 29.
+An attack on a Russian-controlled prison in the town of Olenivka, Donetsk Oblast, killed at least 53 Ukrainian POWs and injured 75 on July 29.
 Both Kyiv and Moscow blame each other for the devastating explosion, with Ukrainian President Volodymyr Zelenskiy calling it a “deliberate mass killing”.

 The newly built section of the prison held Ukrainian fighters from the Azovstal steel plant who had achieved worldwide fame for the defence of Mariupol during a brutal months-long siege.
 Although not yet confirmed to be by Russia, the attack has sparked outrage across Ukraine, particularly as the safety and evacuation of the Azovstal fighters was facilitated by the United Nations.